You Can't Open the Microsoft Surface Laptop Without Literally Destroying It

 Well, assuming the evil maid doesn't know your login password, of course.

-Not always a bad thing (Score:1)
+Not always a bad thing (Score:3, Interesting)

 Physical security of the device may be a blessing - leaving it in a hotel room in a politically hostile place would not enable direct access to storage components as on a conventional portable system.
 Not to say that it is unhackable, but denying physical access is a good first step.